anderebe/anderebe/README.md

 ### Hi there 👋 I'm Emil!

+About me:

+I am a Computer Science Engineer student from Norway

+🔭 I’m studying to become a computer science engineer at NTNU.
 <!--
 **anderebe/anderebe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.